Autumn Equinox 2019Read Now

 3. To play with the idea of balance you might also make a nature mandala.
 You can do this on your own by gathering items from the land (or your garden) and then creating a mandala out of these items.
 It is also a fun activity to do in a group, with people moving into the center and placing items as they feel so called.
 When doing this with a group you might ask everyone to bring items from their yards or gardens to co-create this mandala with the shared energy of everyone’s home spaces.
 Alternatively, you might choose to go for a hike together choosing items along the way.
 Remember all items must be earth based as the idea is to create it and then allow it to go back to the earth.

 4. Make medicine- Each year at the equinox my circle makes a collective batch of fire cider to help us sustain health through the winter months.
 I made my own batch last year too in order to have a little extra on hand for the cold and flu season.
 Fire cider is an apple cider vinegar based medicine with immune boosting properties.
-This is Rosemary Gladstar’s recipe.
-There are many variations on this recipe so if this one isn't to your liking, I encourage you to explore and find one that sounds just right for you!
+If you search the web for fire cider recipe's you will find variations to fit every palate.
+I like Rosemary Gladstar's recipe myself.

-Happy Autumnal Equinox Wise Women!
+Happy Autumnal Equinox Wise Ones!
 May your harvests carry you through the dark months.

 Each mark on my body is a story.
 Each intentional one, a spell.
 A moment etched into my skin of an emotion, a promise and intention.

 I hadn’t thought of it this way before.
 I didn’t know the magic I was delving into each time I invited a needle and ink into my flesh.
 And yet I did.
 This is a ritual that lives in our DNA.
 Our scars are part of our story.
 Whether intentional or otherwise.